 (iv) In no event, however, shall a Party's Gains, Losses or Costs include any penalties or similar charges imposed by the Non-Defaulting Party.

-28. NETTING AND SET-OFF:
+28. PAYMENT NETTING:

 28.1 If the Purchaser and the Seller are each required to pay an amount to each other in the same calendar month for transactions under this Agreement, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting of the respective amounts due, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.
 Each Party reserves to itself all rights, set-offs, counterclaims, and other remedies and defenses (to the extent not expressly herein waived or denied) which such Party has or may be entitled to arising from or out of this Agreement and any applicable Confirmation Agreements.
-All outstanding transactions and the obligations to make payments under this Agreement, any Confirmation Agreement, or any other agreement between the Parties may be offset against each other, set off, or recouped therefrom.

 28.2 Parties shall net payments (associated with transactions under this Agreement and Confirmation Agreement) in accordance with Exhibit A, if such Parties have executed the form attached as Exhibit A. The Parties obligation to net shall include the netting of all payments received by the Parties in the same calendar month.
-Parties that have executed Exhibit A shall provide a signed copy of Exhibit A to the Parties under this Agreement and indicate on the WSPP Homepage that they have so executed Exhibit A (once the WSPP Homepage possesses the necessary capability).
-If a Party executed Exhibit A, that Party may withdraw its agreement to net by providing thirty (30) days notice to all Parties that it is withdrawing its agreement to net.
-If a Party indicated its election to net payments on the WSPP Homepage and that Party desires to withdraw its agreement to net, that Party shall provide 30 days notice on the WSPP Homepage of the change in its election to net and such action shall be sufficient to satisfy the notice requirement of the preceding sentence.
-Any such changes in netting status shall apply beginning 30 days after notice is provided and only shall apply to transactions agreed to beginning on or after the date the change in netting status becomes effective.
+Parties that have executed Exhibit A shall provide a signed copy of Exhibit A to a representative of the WSPP and to any Party that requests a copy and indicate on the WSPP Homepage that they have so executed Exhibit A (once the WSPP Homepage possesses the necessary capability).
+If a Party indicated its election to net payments on the WSPP Homepage and that Party desires to withdraw its agreement to net, that Party shall provide at least 30 days notice on the WSPP Homepage of the change in its election to net and also shall provide concurrent with its withdrawal notice written notice to all Parties with which it has ongoing transactions or with which it has committed to future transactions under this Agreement at the time of the notice.
+Any such changes in netting status shall apply beginning at least 30 days after the notice required by this Section 28.2 is provided and only shall apply to transactions agreed to beginning on or after the date the change in netting status becomes effective.

-28.3 The Parties may by separate agreement either through a Confirmation Agreement or some other agreement set out specific terms relating to the implementation of the netting and/or set-off in addition to or in lieu of Exhibit A.
+28.3 The Parties may by separate agreement either through a Confirmation Agreement or some other agreement set out specific terms relating to the implementation of the netting in addition to or in lieu of Exhibit A.

+4. UNCONTROLLABLE FORCES (Vote to adopt change)

 10. UNCONTROLLABLE FORCES: